buddilla/GoCash-Core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package jaded/jade-qt for Debian-based Linux systems.
-If you compile jaded/jade-qt yourself, there are some useful files here.
+This directory contains files used to package gocashd/gocash-qt for Debian-based Linux systems.
+If you compile gocashd/gocash-qt yourself, there are some useful files here.

-## jade: URI support ##
+## gocash: URI support ##

-jade-qt.desktop  (Gnome / Open Desktop)
+gocash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install jade-qt.desktop
+	sudo desktop-file-install gocash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your jadeqt binary to `/usr/bin` and the `../../share/pixmaps/jade128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your gocashqt binary to `/usr/bin` and the `../../share/pixmaps/gocash128.png` to `/usr/share/pixmaps`

-jade-qt.protocol (KDE)
+gocash-qt.protocol (KDE)